-Likewise, US Propane in addition to providing customers with a low carbon fuel, is reducing its GHG emissions by:
+Likewise, U.S. Propane Distribution in addition to providing customers with a low carbon fuel, is reducing its GHG emissions by:

-- " upgrading more than 12,000 propane tanks at customer locations by installing Tank Monitors, saving an average of one delivery per tank per year - " tracking carbon dioxide emissions from its current fleet with a focus on reducing emissions - " expanding the use of Vnomics, an onboard driver-feedback system that encourages drivers to operate their trucks as efficiently as possible.
-The program has saved over 137,000 gallons of fuel and 1,548 tons of carbon dioxide since it was fully implemented in the spring of 2017 (based on national fuel price averages throughout the period).
+- " continuing the use of Vnomics, an onboard driver-feedback system that encourages drivers to operate their trucks as efficiently as possible.
+The program has saved over 232,000 gallons of fuel and 2,611 tons of carbon dioxide since it was fully implemented in the spring of 2017 (based on national fuel price averages throughout the period) - " with data analytics provided by its Vnomics vendor, U.S. Propane Distribution is tracking carbon dioxide emissions from its current fleet with a focus on reducing emissions.

 The corporate office and Specialty Chemicals' corporate office have eliminated the use of bottled water replacing it with a water filtration system.
 The corporate office also introduced a coffee pod recycling service and participates with its building management on green initiatives such as waste management and reducing energy consumption.
+Superior Propane's recycling efforts include using retread tires for approximately 50% of its drive tire replacement requirements.